fedeizzo/file-analyzer/README.md

     * there are files that have multiple EOF or other special chars that block the read from the file descriptor before the real amount is read
 * if analyzer and reporter are opened in two different terminals there is the possibility to close one and open it again.
 The two components keep the communication up but if reporter is closed and open again several times very quickly there is the possibility that the analyzer will die without any error message (we spread a lot of error messages inside all the code, but we didn't get the problem)
 * The executable files needs to be called inside the bin directory, otherwise the program won't work (except for the reporter and worker).
+* There is the possibility that the user clear the FIFO manually.
+If so the analyzer/reporter communicate will be compromised (we tried to delete FIFOs after creation but other major problems were found)
+* If where we create the FIFOs does already exist a file with the same name owned by root with no reading/writing permission for the current user the FIFO can not be accessed

 ## GIF
 ![Fancy UI](./GIFME.gif)